Dual Enrollment FAQ

 Question 7: Who pays for dual enrollment textbooks?

 Public school students receive college-required electronic access codes and textbooks on loan from their high school, but are responsible for purchasing one-time use items, such as workbooks and lab manuals.
+Students must pick up loaned materials by the deadline established by their high school.
 Private school and home school students must purchase their required textbooks and other instructional materials.

 Question 8: What are the eligibility criteria for Dual Enrollment?

 - Public and private school students must be in 10th, 11th or 12th grade